-Sue Gray should not work for Keir Starmer ‘until next year’
+Sue Gray ‘should not work for Keir Starmer until next year’

 The civil servant who oversaw the Partygate inquiry should not be allowed to work for Labour until next year, a former commissioner for Public Appointments has said.

-And there was outrage among allies of the former prime minister when it emerged that she was leaving to work for Labour leader Sir Keir Starmer.
+So the news earlier this year that she was leaving her civil service role to work as Labour leader Sir Keir Starmer’s chief of staff prompted outrage among allies of the former prime minister.

-On Tuesday ministers are due to announce the results of a Cabinet Office probe into Ms Gray’s role in government in the months leading up to her resignation.
+A Cabinet Office probe into Ms Gray’s role in government in the months leading up to her resignation followed, the results of which are expected to be announced on Tuesday.

 The findings are expected to feed into a ruling on how long Ms Gray should wait before joining Labour, by the Advisory Committee on Business Appointments (Acoba).

-Peter Riddell, a former commissioner for Public Appointments, said that should be next year.
+Peter Riddell, a former Commissioner for Public Appointments, said that should be next year.

 He told Times Radio that period of time would be "reasonable".